data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

     -   if `x` is a two-dimensional array, a zero-dimensional array containing the determinant; otherwise, a non-zero dimensional array containing the determinant for each square matrix.
+The returned array must have a data type determined by :ref:`type-promotion` rules.

 ### <a name="diagonal" href="#diagonal">#</a> diagonal(x, /, *, axis1=0, axis2=1, offset=0)